 Joel’s village is located in a heavily drought stricken area.
 It straddles the border between Kenya and Tanzania which creates a problem.
 Each country tells the villagers to ask for help from its neighbor.
 Joel (the village chief) was destitute in 2016 when Rudy, my partner, first visited the village.
 Rudy took me to the village shortly after his first visit.
 I instantly fell in love with the women and children, and the beautiful colors of both the men and women's traditional wraps.
 The love the women have for their children and their beautiful singing and dancing kept me mesmerized.

 By the grace of God, Joel's little village was transformed into a regional example after two years of hard work, prayer, and personal funds.
 In August 2016, a church was built, which also served as a school.
 In the beginning, only 12 children were supported.
-Today, there are 110 full-time youngsters.
-Many of them want to learn to read/write.
+Today, there are over 110 full-time students.
 Namanyak provides education, food, and support for each child.
-Because of Rudy's foresight and vision, he has transformed this village.

-Our goal for 2018 is to build a clinic.
-The closest clinic is a half of a days walk.
+Our goal in 2018 was to build a clinic, because the closest clinic was a half of a days walk.

 I know many of you want to help, here’s how: